-I sat here this morning with my brain on overdrive, going through all the many things I have to get done.
+I sat here this morning with my brain on overdrive, going through my virtual TO DO list in my head, thinking of all the many things I have to get done.

 Some of these things are urgent, some are not, but its easy for my mind to get overloaded and then I end up doing nothing but think about the best way forward.

 Most of us have busy lives, with work, social, leisure, family, friends, hobbies and much more, taking it out of you each week.

 To remember everything that needs doing is a feat in itself, and having ad hoc lists won’t help anyone as they are likely to get lost and things missed anyway.